MIGRAINE AND HEADACHE PHYSIOTHERAPY

-Our experienced physiotherapists are usually quick to pinpoint the cause of your headache and instigate treatment to relieve the symptoms and treat the origin of the pain.
-This treatment usually includes the gentle manual mobilization of the facet joints of your upper neck and back.
+Our experienced team will pinpoint the cause of your headache and instigate migraine physiotherapy treatment to relieve the symptoms and treat the origin of the pain.
+This tension headache treatment usually includes the gentle manual mobilization of the facet joints of your upper neck and back.

 If your cervicogenic headache is mild and with recent onset, you should be pain free within a few days.
 For more traumatic origin or chronic cases, the treatment will be longer in duration.

 What Other Factors Can Cause Cervicogenic Headaches?